Abhishek-Birada/javascript/README.md

                           example: let num=new Number(100000) num.toLocaleString(en-IN) is represented as 1,00,000 in indian standards, 100,000 in US standards use en-US. anything.valueOf(),anything.toExponential()

+Note : whenever we use dot(.) on primitive's then a object is created which is wrapper around the primitive.so that we can use all useful
+	   properties and methods on the primitive.

 Math :

 math properties : Math.PI, Math.E etc